 9. Use the Right List Order

-Using lists, both ordered and unordered, is a great way to make information more accessible.
+Using lists, both ordered and unordered, is a great way to make information more accessible and increase readability.
 However, it turns out that here, too, human attention is fickle.

 This is because of the so-called serial-position effect.
 It basically says that in a list, you are most likely to remember both the items in the beginning and at the end.
 The middle section, on the other hand, goes largely forgotten.